Volatility Risk Premium

 Capturing the VRP systematically without leverage

-Equity index options may be thought of as financial insurance contracts, and investors pay a premium for insurance-like protection against unfavorable outcomes.
-The size of the VRP is driven by a range of behavioral, structural, and economic factors that may lead to an imbalance between buyers and sellers of index options.
+Equity index options may be thought of similarly in concept to financial insurance contracts, and investors pay a premium for risk mitigation against unfavorable outcomes.
+The size of the VRP is driven by a range of behavioral, structural and economic factors that may lead to an imbalance between buyers and sellers of index options.

-A defensively structured portfolio can capture the VRP by selling fully collateralized options without introducing leverage.
-Our rules-based solutions favor diversification, accessibility, and transparency.
+A defensively structured portfolio may capture the VRP by selling fully collateralized options without introducing leverage.
+Our rules-based solutions strive for diversification, accessibility and transparency.

 Which VRP solution is right for your client?